 This section includes comments, opinions and debates, and news with a particularly Canadian flavour or dimension.
 Submissions could involve personal narratives, historical pieces, and arts and humanities work.
 All submissions should be limited to 1,000 words.

 Make a new submission to the Canadiana section.

 This section includes short descriptions of new initiatives (often student or resident-led).
 This section is for sharing these good ideas that could (and maybe should) be tried in another setting or center.
 Submissions to this section must include some preliminary evaluation outcomes, and provide suggestions for next steps.
 Manuscripts must include a statement concerning ethical review by a third party and consent procedures if the study or program evaluation includes human subjects or their information.
 All You Should Try This submissions are limited to 500 words, one Table or Figure, and six references.
 Instead of an abstract, authors are asked to submit an Implication Statement of no more than 100 words describing how and why people might use the innovation in their own setting and what they might get out of it.
 We recommend that submissions to YSTT are structured according to an Introduction, Description of the innovation, Outcomes, and Suggestions for next steps.

 The CMEJ publishes works-in-progress (WiP) for medical education studies.
-We intend that publishing works-in-progress, by better informing us of the promising research that is being conducted across Canada and the world, we will provide several advantages and benefits.
-We hope this initiative will help generate productive partnerships, stimulate in-depth thinking both about methodologies and topics, lead to more rigorous studies through external peer review, reduce duplication, allow us to support valuable data collection, and give us the luxury of anticipating the eventual findings.
+We intend that publishing works-in-progress will more quickly inform all of us of the promising research that is in progress across Canada and the world.
+This in turn will provide several advantages and benefits.
+We hope this initiative will help generate productive partnerships, stimulate in-depth thinking both about methodologies and topics, lead to more rigorous studies through external peer review, reduce duplication, allow us to support valuable data collection, and give us all the luxury of anticipating the eventual findings.